Sarvandani/Beautiful_github_profile/README.md

 ## Profile view

-You can use one of the following link for checking profile view: [link](https://github.com/antonkomarev/github-profile-views-counter).
+You can use the following link for checking profile view: [link](https://github.com/antonkomarev/github-profile-views-counter).

 I write an example for profile viewer: